Wood features

 Janka hardness divides wood species into hard and soft and helps us choose wood that is resistant to printing and wear

-Hardness is the property that divides wood species into hard and soft.
-It tells us how easy a species is to work, how resistant it is to imprinting and wear, how it behaves when sanded, milled or when nails and screws are driven in or out.
+Hardness is the property that divides wood species into hard (hard) and soft.
+It tells us how easy a particular species is to work, how resistant it is to indentation and wear, how it behaves when sanded, milled or when nails and screws penetrate/cut.
 The best known method for determining the hardness of wood is the Janka test.
 Janka hardness, like densityare relative values, determined under certain conditions.
-Wood is not a homogeneous material, its properties are influenced by structure, cutting method, grain direction, water content, etc. Even relative, Janka hardness helps us to choose the right wood to best withstand the stresses.
+Wood is not a homogeneous material, its properties being influenced by its structure, the way it is cut, the direction of the grain, water content, etc. Even relative, Janka hardness helps us to choose the right wood so that it can withstand the stresses as well as possible.
 It is the most important property when choosing wood for flooring.

 Janka hardness

-Janka test determines wood resistance to printing and wear
+Janka test determines wood's resistance to printing and wear

 The Janka test was created in 1906 by the Austrian-born American scientist Gabriel Janka.
-It is in fact an adaptation for wood of the hardness test for metals, developed in 1900 by the Swedish engineer Johan August Brinell.
+It is actually an adaptation for wood of the hardness test for metals developed in 1900 by the Swedish engineer Johan August Brinell.
 The Brinell test involves pushing a metal ball with a certain force against the surface of a metal sample.
 After the force has ceased, the trace left by the ball on the surface is measured.
-The hardness of the material was calculated according to the diameter of the trace, the force applied and the time the force was applied.
+The hardness of the material was calculated according to the diameter of the indentation, the force applied and the time the force was applied.

-Gabriel Janka designed a special test for wood, with fewer variables.
+Gabriel Janka devised a special test for wood with fewer variables.
 He used a metal ball with a diameter of 11.28 mm that was pushed halfway into the wood (half of the ball).
-The diameter of the ball was chosen so that the mark left in the wood after penetrating halfway was a circle with an area of 1 cm² (100 mm²).
-The mark left by the ball was thus eliminated as a variable and was the same regardless of species.
-The hardness of the wood is given by the force required to push the balls into the wood.
+The diameter of the ball was chosen so that the indentation left in the wood after the halfway penetration was a circle with an area of 1 cm² (100 mm²).
+This eliminates the ball indentation as a variable, which is the same regardless of species.
+The hardness of the wood is given by the force required to push the pellets into the wood.

-In 1927 the method was standardised in the USA and became the main method for determining the hardness of wood (ASTM D1037).
-In the meantime, the method has been adopted all over the world, with the specification that the unit of measurement in which it is expressed differs from continent to continent, which often creates confusion.
-In the USA Janka hardness is expressed in pounds-force (lbf), in Europe in kilograms-force (kgf), in Australia and New Zealand in Newton (N) or kiloNewton (kN).
-The following equivalences are used to make the transformations: 1 kg=2.2 lb and 1 kgf=9.81 N.
+In 1927, the method was standardized in the U.S.A. and became the main method for determining the hardness of wood (ASTM D1037).
+In the meantime, the method has been adopted throughout the world, with the specification that the unit of measurement in which it is expressed differs from continent to continent, which often leads to confusion.
+In the USA, Janka hardness is expressed in pounds-force (lbf), in Europe in kilogram-force (kgf), in Australia and New Zealand in Newton (N) or kiloNewton (kN).
+The following equivalences are used for the conversions: 1 kg=2.2 lb, and 1 kgf=9.81 N.

-Sometimes hardness is also expressed in terms of surface area (kgf/cm², lbf/cm²) because hardness was originally expressed as the pressure exerted on the wood sample and the units of measurement for pressure were used.
-When the standardisation was carried out, the expression as pressure was abandoned and the expression as force applied to the wood was changed to force applied to the wood, the units of measurement being those for force.
+Sometimes hardness is also expressed in terms of surface hardness (kgf/cm², lbf/cm²).
+This is because hardness was originally expressed as the pressure exerted on the wood sample and the units of measurement for pressure were used.
+With standardization, the expression was changed from pressure to the force applied to drive the ball into the wood, with the units of measurement being those for force.

 Janka hardness

 By testing similar samples, the relative hardness of the species was determined.
-The samples were of equal size, with straight grain and no knots, taken from the heartwood, and the force was applied perpendicular to the grain.
+The samples were of equal size, straight grained and without knots, taken from the heartwood, and the force was applied perpendicular to the fiber.
 The moisture content of the wood samples was chosen 12%.
-Tests carried out under controlled conditions provide quantifiable measurements that allow an accurate comparison of wood hardness by species and even growing area.
-The results have led to lists showing Janka hardness for wood species worldwide.
+The tests carried out under controlled conditions provide quantifiable measurements that allow an accurate comparison of wood hardness according to species and even growing area.
+The results have resulted in lists showing Janka hardness for wood species from all over the world.

-According to this classification the softest wood is balsa, with a relative hardness of 220 kgf, and the hardest is Australian buloke, a specific and rare oak with a hardness of 11,200 kgf.
-A fairly rich list of wood species and hardnesses expressed in lbf and N can be found here.
+According to this classification, the softest wood is balsa, with a relative hardness of 220 kgf, and the hardest is Australian buloke, a specific and rare oak with a hardness of 11,200 kgf.
+A rather rich list of wood species and hardnesses expressed in lbf and N can be found at here.

-The Janka scale can be used to classify wood species according to hardness.
-The higher the number, the higher the hardness of the species.
-A rather relative classification and some examples of native wood below:
+The Janka scale is used to classify wood species according to hardness.
+The higher the number, the harder the species.
+A rather relative classification and some examples of local wood below:

 • soft and very soft wood - under 250 kgf (poplar, lime, brad, molid)